phuchoang2603/phuchoang2603.github.io/content/posts/hackathon-steam-hacks-2023.md

 {{< youtubeLite id="saBv1Hr-ffc" label="Video demo" >}}

 Despite the successful implementation, certain limitations persist.
 The machine learning model's inability to recognize products with 100% accuracy remains a challenge.
 Additionally, scaling the model to encompass a wider range of products proves challenging due to constraints in data resources.
+Although there were still flaws and room for improvement, we managed to qualify for the next round - the Hacking Day...

 ![](https://i.imgur.com/xXAIIlM.png)
 *The application cannot detect these physical patterns on real and fake products.*